enonic/lib-menu/_examples/views/readme.md

 **showHomepage** (default: true) - Disable return of item for the site homepage, meaning the breadcrumb will never link back to the site content, only its children and grand children.
 **homepageTitle** (default: null) - Customize (overwrite) the displayName of home/site link (if used).
 Common usage: "Home" or "Start".
 If empty, the site content's displayName value will be used.
 Using this without setting `showHomepage` to true doesn't have any effect.
 **dividerHtml** (default: null) - Any custom html you want appended to each item, except the last one.
 Common usage: '<span class="divider">/</span>'.
+**urlType** (default: 'server') - Control type of URL to be generated for menu items, default is 'server', only other option is 'absolute'.
+Read more in the docs for portal.pageUrl().

 # Example controller code